Stephen Powell: Career as a Football Player

-Powell to play in St Kilda's 2004 Wizard Home Loans Cup winning side.
+Powell played in St Kilda's 2004 Wizard Home Loans Cup winning side.

 In 2005, however, Powell's career hit a hurdle.
-Returning from injury in Round 9 he never quite reached the level of consistency of 2003, and lack of pace then became an issue, although he was a regular first team member.
-At the end of the year there were doubts about the future of the just-turned-29 Powell, but he later signed a one-year contract, meaning a sharp downward turn in speed and form limited Powell's chances.
+Returning from injury in Round 9 he never quite reached the level of consistency of 2003, and lack of pace became an issue, although he was a regular first team member.
+At the end of the year there were doubts about the future of the just-turned-29, Powell, but he later signed a one-year contract.
+A sharp downturn in speed and form limited Powell's chances.

 2006 was Powell's last season of football, playing only 10 matches and announcing his retirement, in September, a week after St Kilda's exit from the 2006 AFL Finals Series.

+Personal Life

+Powell has been married since at least 2004.
+While playing football, Powell worked one day a week and was in the process of obtaining a Master of Commerce degree.
+Following his retirement from football, he worked for a bank specializing in the bond market.